 Ripon College offers financial aid using information from the Free Application for Federal Student Aid (FAFSA).
-This form is available online, from your high school guidance counselor or from the Office of Financial Aid.
+This form is available online, from your high school counseling office or from the Office of Financial Aid.
 Follow these steps to apply for financial aid:

 - Use the FAFSA on The Web Worksheet to assist you and your parents in collecting information for questions asked on the online FAFSA.

 - You and your parents should apply for an FSA User ID and Password online to serve as your electronic signatures on your FAFSA application.